 Intervention Plan

-For my Summative Assessment Proposal I’m going to run a design Briefing workshop for the Valuable 500 https://www.thevaluable500.com/ for DPS (Diploma in Professional Studies Students) to design a poster and full marketing / activation campaign including social suggestions for the Synch 25 Event in Tokyo.
-The event is the world’s first accountability summit on disability inclusion. https://www.thevaluable500.com/sync25
+For my Summative Assessment Proposal I’m going to run a design briefing workshop for the Valuable 500 (The Valuable 500, 2025a) for DPS Diploma in Professional Studies students to design a poster and full marketing / activation campaign including social suggestions for the SYNC25 event in Tokyo.
+The event is the world’s first accountability summit on disability inclusion (The Valuable 500, 2025b).

-I’ve designed a briefing PDF and will do the brief over teams so anyone can attend, wherever they’re based in the world to be as inclusive as possible and it will be recorded and transcribes for any students with an ISA or that need learning support in case they miss the briefing and / or need to go over it again in their own time.
+I’ve designed a briefing PDF and will do the brief over Teams so anyone can attend, wherever they’re based in the world, to be as inclusive as possible.
+It will be recorded and transcribed for any students with an ISA or who need learning support, in case they miss the briefing or need to go over it again in their own time.

-Some useful reference exhibitions they can visit for their research are Wellcome Collection 1880 THAT: Christine Sun Kim and Thomas Mader
+Some useful reference exhibitions they can visit for their research are THAT: Christine Sun Kim and Thomas Mader at the Wellcome Collection (Wellcome Collection, 2025a), which is also viewable in British Sign Language (BSL).

 I’m going to visit on Friday and document my visit to include in the briefing for anyone that can’t attend physically.

-My proposal responds to diversity by aiming to share experiences of disability and disabled identity with the international community, and to end disability exclusion in the workplace by raising awareness at the V500 Synch 25 Event.
+My proposal responds to diversity by aiming to share experiences of disability and disabled identity with the international community, and to end disability exclusion in the workplace by raising awareness at the V500 SYNC25 event (The Valuable 500, 2025b).

 Comments